-Most paths to Park City's two incredible ski resorts pass through Salt Lake City.
-Via rental car or shuttle you can connect from the airport to the slopes in barely 40 minutes.
-But why the rush?
-Utah's capital city is teeming with arts, nightlife and attitude.
+Most paths to Park City's three incredible ski resorts pass through Salt Lake City.
+Via rental car or shuttle, you can connect the airport to the slopes in 40 minutes or less.
+But why rush?
+Utah's capital city is teeming with arts, nightlife and attitude, cheekily branding itself, West of Conventional, because it’s so much more than what anyone expects.
+It’s a city that has, for 150 years, attracted pioneers to come for faith and fortune but who have fortuitously discovered freedom and fulfillment in its alpine surrounds.
 A local blues musician and former public radio DJ put it this way: "There’s no place else you can be this close to this much culture, music, art and, just, environmental goodness."
-It's a city worth a close look, especially for skiers and riders hitting one of its four resorts.
+It's a city worth spending time in, not just flying into, especially for skiers and riders hitting one of its four Cottonwood Canyons resorts.
 (There's a reason why it's called Ski City.
 But that's another itinerary.)

 After roaming the grid of Salt Lake, make your way to Park City.
 You can spend the night in Salt Lake or drive up in the morning.
 It's a quick run up Parley's Canyon either way, but check the weather for the most optimal driving experience.
 Once in Park City, it's about soaking up all that the mountain town has to offer.
 There's lodging on and off the mountain and free shuttles connecting it all.

 Pro Tip: Park City’s free electric bus system takes locals and visitors all over town and to their favorite resorts and other haunts.
 Help ease traffic and keep Utah skies blue by taking the bus when possible.
 You might just discover some tips and tricks from fellow riders.